 Messiah dwells as the right hand of God (Col 3:1).

 Isa 48:13 Mine hand also hath laid the foundation of the earth, and my right hand hath spanned the heavens: when I call unto them, they stand up together.

 The right hand represents the immense power of the Creator who spoke the world into existence (Gen 1:3-27).
-For through Yahshua were all things created, that are in heaven, and that are in earth (Col 1:16).
+For through Yahshua (the Savior) were all things created, that are in heaven, and that are in earth (Col 1:16).

 Mark 16:19 So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God.

 The words sat on, as well as Lord, in the verse above are translated incorrectly.
 In cannot be said, that Yahweh sat on the right hand of Yahweh; this is to suggest that we are talking about two separate Gods.